mylife126/15688-Data-Science-Project/README.md

 	- grid search operated on Ridge Regression for the optimal lambda
 	- Performed lightGBM for the best performance of regression
 	- visualized the predictions performance via both Distribution plot and the Bivariate Correlation Plot (KDE)

+## Result Analysis
+- First of all, this building is a net-zero energy building, which means that the on-site  energy geneartion will be equal to or more than the building energy conconsumption.
+To achieve this purpose, this building utilize significantly energy efficient systems.
+The most important one is geothermal-source heat pump air conditioner.
+- github is not a good place to write.....